Frequently Asked Questions

 Coaching is a forward-focused partnership.
 We start from where you are and work toward where you want to go—clarifying values, identifying blockers, and building the mindset, strategy, and habits to get there.

 Therapy focuses on healing the past: processing trauma, treating mental health conditions, and understanding how your history shapes you.
-Both are valuable, and they're not mutually exclusive—many of my clients are also in therapy, or have done therapy in the past.

 What do you mean by transformational life coaching?